JayLi2018/School-Basketball-Team-Analysis/README.md

   This week we modified some parts of the database.
 Specifically, we added a new table called "Team_Cumulative" since we found some parts of the stats in this table are very valuable in calculating some critical stats such as "PER","Efficient Shooting Percentage" and such.
 So I uploaded the modified version of SQL for creating tables.

+7.23-7.30
+  During this period we think of some ideas about how to evaluate a player.
+  First we noticed that their are some breakdowns about each player's "play type", which is how they finish his possessesion when shooting the ball.
+  From this point, I decided to choose "PPP" as the evaluation parameter: compare each player's overall PPP, and then compare their each  play type's PPP with the overall PPP to get the idea of "In what way is this player's performance most efficient".
+The results is pretty nice to me!
+  Please refer to "strength and weakness" folder to get mor details.